PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 08:22:12
+Last updated: 2024-04-06 08:22:46
-Random Quote: Discouraging premarital sex is against my religion. - Barney Stinson
+Random Quote: War.
+Such a fascinating concept.
+A temporary salve for a permanent human flaw. - The Handler